-STUDENT/MINOR NAME (first, middle, last): Address: Date of Birth: STUDENT/MINOR'S DOCTOR (first, middle, last): Phone: MEDICAL CONDITIONS: Please list any medical conditions of the stu ident/minor (asthma, diabetes, epilepsy, etc.): List any allergies or allergic reactions to medications of the student minor: List any medications the student/minor is presently taking: Other pertinent medical information: Date of student/minor's most recent tetanus shot: MEDICAL INSURANCE INFORMATION: Insurance Company: Plan Number: Employee Identification#: EMERGENCY CONTACTS: Parent or Guardian (first, middle, last nar me): Cell: Work: Home: Other Contact: Name (first, middle, last): Phone (with area code): Relation ship to student/minor: AUTHORIZATION FOR EMERGEN ICY MEDICAL TREATMENT This information will be kept in the possession of the school/parish. or athletic activity in which the student/minor participates.
-Shoul medical authorities.
-A copy will be distributed to the person in charge of each trip d the need arise this information will be given to the proper I,, [parent/guardiar n], understand that in the case of illness or injury to my child, rill try to notify me or the person I have listed as an emergency me when I or my listed emergency contact cannot be notified, ortation of my child, whether by ambulance or otherwise, to irmally be administered, including but not limited tom, an c; and 2) sign releases as may be required in order to obtain medical authorities at the facility.
-Signature of Parent/Guardian: Date:
+STUDENT/MINOR NAME (first, middle, last): Address: Date of Birth: STUDENT/MINOR'S DOCTOR ( first, middle, last): Phone: MEDICAL CONDITIONS: Please list any medical conditions of the student/minor (asthma, diabetes, epilepsy, etc.): List any allergies or allergic rea ctions to medications of the st udent minor: List any medications the stude nt/minor is presently taking: Date of student/minor's most recent tetanus shot: .
+MEDICAL INSURANCE INFORM IATION: Insurance Company: Plan Number: Em ployee Identification#: EMERGENCY CONTACTS: Pare ent or Guardian (first, middle, l ast name): Cell: Work: Home: elationship to student/minor: , ERGENCY MEDICAL TREATMENT This information will be kept in or athletic activity in which th medical authorities. the possession of the school/pe student/minor participates. parish.
+A copy will be distributed to the person in charge of each trip Should the need arise this information will be given to the proper l, , [parent/gu uardian], understand that in the case of illness or injury to my child, I grant full power to the school a proper facility where emer emergency room of a hospital nergency concerning my child, and parish to 1) arrange for the sigency medical treatment work, a doctor's office, or a medical arish will try to notify me or the person I have listed as an emergency at a time when I or my listed emergency contact cannot be notified, transportation of my child, whether by ambulance or otherwise, to uld normally be administered, including but not limited tom, an al clinic; and 2) sign releases as may be required in order to obtain nent of medical authorities at the facility.
+Signature of Parent/Guardian Date: